flemerrer/movieslib/README.md

+Migrating from mock db to in-memory db;
-To improve :
+To Do :
-- ToString definition
-- fixme: session invalidation
+- Implement the rest of DAO methods.
+- Check controllers DAO calls.
+- Check views data mapping.
+- Implement ultraQ layout engine.
-- fixme: add actor button
+-